KatrinaCloyd/lab13-adventureTime/README.md

 Map page
     HTML
     later -Place holder for user info in header
-    Copy Style and Page feel from welcome
+    X Copy Style and Page feel from welcome
         -Info / Stats in Header
-        -Welcome and base story
+        X-Welcome and base story
-        -Main Map Image
+        X-Main Map Image
         -links to the 3 obstacles
         -only enable one at a time
         -check off completed as they are done